March 9, 2023

 Webflow allows users to create websites with a responsive design

-When it comes to Webflow's responsive design, it does more than just make your website look great on any device.
-Webflow’s responsiveness can actually boost your SEO by improving the user experience on your site.
+Webflow's responsive design does more than just make your website look great on any device.
+It can actually hugely boost your SEO by improving the user experience on your site.

 With responsive design, your website automatically adjusts to fit the screen size of any device, from desktops to tablets and mobile phones.
 This means that users can easily navigate and interact with your site, leading to them spending more time on your site and being more engaged.
 Plus, Google actually considers responsive design as a ranking factor, so nailing it can help your website climb higher in search engine results.